All posts by eshrader

 EMPLOYEE DRESS & PERSONAL PRESENTATION

-General Standards:
+General Standards

-• An HEC identification badge must be worn and visible at all times while on duty whether on or off the work site.
+• An HEC identification badge must be worn and visible at all times while on duty, whether on or off the work site.
 Identification badges may not be altered in any manner.

 • Body and hair (including facial hair) must be clean and groomed.

-• Dirty, ragged, frayed, holey, or worn out clothing is not acceptable.
+• Clothing must be clean, professional in appearance, and in good condition.
+Dirty, ragged, frayed, holey, or worn-out clothing is not acceptable.

 • Long, baggy shorts are not allowed.

-• No facial jewelry is allowed with the exception of one small stud on the side of the nose.
-Eyebrow, lip, tongue, and other facial piercings may not be worn and must be plugged using clear plastic plugs that are not visible to the eye.
+• Eyebrow, lip, tongue, and other facial piercings may not be worn or must be plugged using clear plastic plugs that are not readily visible.

 • Earrings must be limited to studs only.